GoogleCloudPlatform/oozie-to-airflow/README.md

 or single EL function.
 Variable/function chaining is not currently supported.

 ### Output
-In this example the output will be created in `./output/el/` folder.
+In this example the output will be created in the `./output/el/` folder.

 ### Known limitations